-This 20-minute, colorful fajita taco salad with steak makes a delicious, fresh and well-balanced dinner.
-Flavorful fried steak bites, grated cheese and a creamy chili oregano dressing give this salad plenty of umami.
-Charred strips of pepper and onion add classic fajita flavors.
+This steak fajita taco salad makes a delicious, fresh, and well-balanced dinner.
+Tender and flavorful seared steak bites, cheese, and a creamy chili oregano dressing give this salad plenty of umami.
+Charred bell pepper and onion add classic fajita flavors.
 And to add the crunch you get from a hard taco shell, the salad is finished with crumbled Doritos.

 Equipment: